Last Updated on October 18, 2021 by Lamudi

 - Real property used in trade or business

 - Stocks held by the taxpayer in trade or inventory

 - Any property used in business that the taxpayer claims for depreciation

-If the property for sale falls under any of these, the property’s considered to be an ordinary asset and not a capital asset.
+If the property for sale falls under any of these, the property is considered to be an ordinary asset and not a capital asset.

 Capital gains laws in every country differ.
 What applies in America may not exactly be applicable here in the Pearl of the Orient.
-So, here’s everything you need to know about the capital gains law in the Philippines.
+So, here’s everything you need to know about the capital gains law and capital gains tax meaning in the Philippines.

 A: For those who may be wondering where this particular tax code can be found, it’s under the National Internal Revenue Code of the Bureau of Internal Revenue (BIR).
 The sections dedicated to the capital gains law are found under sections 24C, 24D, 27D(2), 27D(5), 28(A)(7)(c), 28(B)(5)(c), and 39A.

 These sections cover the whole breadth and depth of how the Philippines handles capital gains taxes.
 The sections may not exactly be long, but they can be hard to digest, especially when you’re not used to reading heavy legal documents.
 Luckily, we’ve managed to cut them down into bite-sized chunks for you.

 Q: Who Pays Capital Gains Tax in PH, the Buyer or Seller?